Cerence Inc. (CRNC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2019 Spin-off from Nuance Communications Became an independent, publicly traded company focused solely on automotive AI solutions.
+2019 Spin-off from Nuance Communications (October 1) Established Cerence as an independent, publicly traded entity (NASDAQ: CRNC) focused solely on automotive AI.

 Cerence Inc. (CRNC) Ownership Structure